Risk Factors

 Overseas markets

-Naphtha, a main feedstock for the Essential Chemicals & Plastics Segment, is sometimes subject to radical price fluctuations arising from various causes, including security problems in the Middle East or global economic conditions.
+Naphtha, a main feedstock for the Essential & Green Materials Sector, is sometimes subject to radical price fluctuations arising from various causes, including security problems in the Middle East or global economic conditions.
 If the price of naphtha radically increases, it may have an adverse effect on the operational results and financial condition of the Group due to a delay in the reflection of such cost increases in product selling prices.

 The supply of naphtha and some other raw materials is dependent on particular geographical areas or suppliers.
 Although the Group is seeking to reduce the risk associated with its inability to procure major raw materials by developing multiple supply sources, there is no guarantee that supply shortages of such major raw materials will not occur.
 In the event that the Group cannot procure necessary major raw materials on its own, such circumstances may have an adverse effect on the operational results and financial condition of the Group.

-In the Pharmaceuticals Segment, the difficulty of new drug discovery and development is increasing, and there are no guarantees that development will proceed according to plan and achieve approval and sales.
+In the Sumitomo Pharma Sector, the difficulty of new drug discovery and development is increasing, and there are no guarantees that development will proceed according to plan and achieve approval and sales.
 Moreover, concerns about safety or effectiveness could delay development, or lead to a situation where development must be cancelled.
 If these sorts of circumstances occur, the Group’s operating results and financial position may be significantly affected.

 In Japan, the precipitous decline in Japan’s birthrate and the rapid rise in the country’s elderly population are the prime factors causing the country’s financial state to deteriorate.
 In this climate, measures continue to emerge aimed at curbing healthcare costs by price constraints of branded prescription drugs and promotion of generic drug use, and debates on the country’s healthcare reform continue.
 Moreover, there is a possibility that regulatory changes may be passed and implemented with the goal of controlling drug costs in the US as well, while in China, there is a possibility that changes to the healthcare system may be implemented with the aim of controlling national healthcare expenses.
 These sorts of regulatory changes, depending on their direction, may have a significant effect on the Group’s operating results and financial position.